-As well as giving the teacher more time to help children, it also helps embed the knowledge for the Master Teacher as by teaching it and seeing other children respond to it or not they will soon see if their own grasp is correct.
+As well as giving the teacher more time to help children, it also helps embed the knowledge for the Master Teacher.
+By teaching it and seeing other children respond to it or not #, they will soon see if their own grasp is correct.

 You can even give the children a table in the room where children who want support can see them and they can help them to grasp the concept.

 It takes some time to set up to ensure the master teachers aren’t patronising and know how to actually teach something rather than just give out the answers.
-However, that input at the start however is well worth it and if it becomes a school wide policy then year on year their teaching ability becomes first rate!
+However, that input at the start is well worth it and if it becomes a school-wide policy, then year on year their teaching ability becomes first-rate!

 Low threshold high ceiling: Reinforce important concepts from KS1 and KS2